Table linens are transformative.

 Furthermore, the newest additions to our table linen collection - Chamant and Calypso - are made of a remarkable linen, polyester blend that looks and feels like pure linen, yet requires so little upkeep that it can go straight to the table from the dryer - no ironing necessary.
 Chamant and Calypso are special in that they will endure as an heirloom, carrying the history of both casual everyday meals and elegant holiday celebrations.

-When shopping for everyday table linens, Matouk veteran Maria Frietas, who has been with the company for 25 years and counting, recommends selecting a cotton fabric or poly cotton blend, such as those made by Matouk.
+When shopping for everyday table linens, we recommend selecting a cotton fabric or poly cotton blend, such as those made by Matouk.
 Poly cotton wrinkles less than pure cotton.

-The best way to clean cotton table linens, says Frietas, is to wash them alone using a regular wash (hot water/cold rinse) and regular dryer cycle.
-Frietas recommends using Tide.
+The best way to clean cotton table linens is to wash them alone using a regular wash (hot water/cold rinse) and regular dryer cycle.
 Once the cycle is complete, remove the linens from the dryer and fold them.
 For Matouk’s everyday poly cotton linens or polyester linen blend, no pressing is needed.

 For tablecloths and napkins made from linen, wash alone using a gentle cycle with a cold wash and cold rinse.
 Dry at low speed and remove immediately to avoid wrinkles.
 Iron or steam out.
-And while it may be tempting just to send your table linens out, it’s best not to dry clean.
+And while it may be tempting to send your table linens out to the dry cleaners, it’s best not to do so.

 To remove stains, apply Shout or another stain remover to the affected area as soon as possible and allow it to soak for 15-20 minutes.
 Launder as usual.
 If the stain persists, repeat the process prior to heat drying.